alexanderjj03/AimGame/README.md

 - You can generate the second required event related to adding Xs to a Y by clicking q when the game is active.
 This removes the most recently added target from the game's target collection (and so it disappears off the screen).
+- Not required, but you can generate a third event related to adding Xs to a Y by left clicking any of the targets (purple circles) on the screen.
+That target is removed from the game's target collection and a new one is added at a random location.
 - You can locate my visual component by clicking run on main.
 The first image that appears is the visual component.
 It's more or less the game's introduction.
 - You can save the state of my application by clicking x while the game is